a17sans/a17sans.github.io/index.md

 <br/>
 <div style="text-align: justify">
 I am very interested in all the Image field (Computational Imaging, Computer Vision, Image Processing, ML/DL applied to Images), and I am looking for an opportunity in September 2020 in Lyon, FR.
+I am also interested in any Python development project, as all my personnal projects are written in Python.
 </div>

 <br/>